Automattic/gutenberg-ramp/readme.txt

 If you're seeing something greyed out, it means the `ramp_for_gutenberg_load_gutenberg()` function is already in your theme functions.php.
 If you want to use the wp-admin UI, remove the conflicting function from your functions.php file.

+= Some post types are not showing up on the settings screen =

+Post types that are not compatible with Gutenberg will not show up.
+If you think you have found a false negative (posts in that post type DO work with Gutenberg, when Ramp plugin is deactivated) please report it as an issue on [GitHub here.](https://github.com/Automattic/ramp-for-gutenberg)

 = The changes I'm making in functions.php are not showing up =

 The parameter supplied in the function is persisted in a site option.
 Therefore, when the parameters are changed in code, *one page load is necessary* to update the site option before the editor can use the new setting.